Vine Street, Cincinnati

-It heads mostly north-northeast from the riverfront area through the Over-the-Rhine neighborhood, ascending between Fairview and Mount Auburn until it courses the uptown plateau past the University of Cincinnati.
+It heads mostly north-northeast from the riverfront area through the Over-the-Rhine neighborhood, ascending between Clifton Heights and Mount Auburn until it courses the uptown plateau past the University of Cincinnati.
 As the eastern perimeter of the campus and the Environmental Protection Agency's regional offices, Vine is called Jefferson Avenue, though it directly connects with Vine Street on its north and south ends.
 An adjunct, known as Short Vine, essentially parallels Jefferson Avenue and functions as a central artery of the neighborhood of Corryville, an off-campus business district with a number of shops, music venues, and restaurants.

 Vine Street and Jefferson Avenue were both realigned in the 1970s to provide a bypass around the Corryville Neighborhood Business District.
 Previously, Vine St and Short Vine formed a five-leg intersection with Auburn Avenue and East and West Corry Streets.
 The south legs of Vine and North leg of Auburn were removed to make room for a commercial shopping center.
 However, Vine St and Short Vine still divide the east and west sides of Cincinnati.
 The Jefferson Avenue "bypass" is still on the west side of the city.
 The north end of Short Vine connects to Vine Street at the Martin Luther King, Jr. Drive intersection.

 Vine Street (north of Jefferson) descends past the Cincinnati Zoo and the Vine Street Hill Cemetery.
 Near the bottom of Vine Street Hill, the street leaves the City of Cincinnati and takes a northwestern heading through the independent entities of Saint Bernard, Ohio, home of Ivorydale (Manufacturing heart of Procter & Gamble).
 In Saint Bernard, it passes beneath the Mill Creek Expressway, as this segment of Interstate 75 is known.
 After a railroad crossing near Ivorydale, it meets Spring Grove Avenue.